-All throughout the U.K there are hard water areas and soft water areas.
-Around 60% of the U.K is classed as having hard to very hard water.
+All across the UK there are hard water areas and soft water areas.
+Around 60% of the UK is classed as having hard to very hard water.

 Hard water is water that has a higher mineral content than that of soft water.
 While hard water does cause limescale, there are also benefits.
 Hard water contains higher levels of magnesium and calcium which is good for our diet.
 Softened water on the other hand, contains added sodium, which isn’t necessarily good for our diet.